verrazzano/docs/content/en/docs/customize/opensearch.md

 Policies can be used to automatically rollover and prune old data, preventing your OpenSearch cluster from running out of disk space.

+Verrazzano allows you configure OpenSearch index state management (ISM) policies through the Verrazzano custom resource.
+The ISM policy created by Verrazzano will contain two states: ingest and delete.
+The ingest state can only be configured for the rollover action.
+Based on the rollover configuration provided in the Verrazzano custom resource, the rollover action will be configured for the ingest state.

+**NOTE:** The ISM policy created via the Verrazzano custom resource contains a minimal set of configurations.
+To create a more defined ISM policy, the OpenSearch
+REST API can also be used.

 The following policy example configures OpenSearch to manage indices matching the pattern `my-app-*`.
 The data in these indices will be automatically pruned every 14 days, and will be rolled over if an index meets at least one of the following criteria:
 - Is three or more days old